johnpapa/vscode-peacock/README.md

   }
 ```

-When using peacock with the React Blue color, this results in the Activity Bar being slightly lighter than the Status Bar and Title Bar:
+When using peacock with the Angular Red color, this results in the Activity Bar being slightly lighter than the Status Bar and Title Bar (see below).

 ![Animated GIF](./resources/element-adjustments.png)